NEAT-project/neat/policy/README.md

 Policies are based around NEAT properties.
 Each policy contains the following entities:

 + `match`: contains an object describing the properties which should trigger the policy.
 An empty match field will match *all* properties of a candidate.
-Match field properties are matched only against properties whose level is equal or higher than their own.
+Match field properties are matched only against properties whose precedence is equal or higher than their own.
-+ `properties`: contains an object which lists a set of new properties which should be applied to the connection (if possible given the property levels).
++ `properties`: contains an object which lists a set of new properties which should be applied to the connection (if possible given the property precedences).

 ### NEAT Candidates